WORKSHOP OPENING HOURS: Mon - Fri 9am - 5pm | Sat 9am - 1pm+44(0) 1249 721 001

 Adapting your riding style to the weather and road conditions is incredibly important for any rider looking to embrace the great outdoors this summer.
 With traffic slowly returning to our roads, and with anxiety still high for many motorists and motorcyclists, riding defensively and cautiously is key in order to prevent an accident from occurring.
 It is also important to remember that bright sunny days can at times reduce motorist’s visibility, especially at junctions, which is why we urge our fellow motorcycle enthusiasts to anticipate these risks in advance.

 We hope these tips serve you well during these rather unusual times!
-If you would prefer to give your bike a full once over with an expert mechanic, please do get in touch with us, we're only an email or call away.
+If you would prefer to give your bike a full once over with an expert mechanic, please do get in touch with us, we’re only an email or call away.
 We promise to deliver the highest standards of servicing to all major motorcycle brands including their suspension.
-To see how our primary motorcycle suspension services have changed during the current pandemic crisis, click here.
+Additionally, you can read more about how our primary motorcycle suspension services have changed during the current pandemic crisis.